pattonsgirl/Spring2022-CEG2350/Labs/Lab02/README.md

 ## Part 1 - AWS Academy Setup

-An email was sent to your wright.edu account inviting your join AWS Academy.
+An email was sent to your wright.edu account inviting you to join AWS Academy.
 Follow the instructions in [AWS Academy](AWSAcademy.md) to set up your AWS instance.

 ## Part 2 - git cloning